francopenalepe/francopenalepe/README.md

 ## 📌 What I'm Up To

 - 🔬 Interning at **Discovery Partners Institute (DPI)** — University of Illinois System, Chicago
-- 📚 Currently studying **Electrical & Computer Engineering** through DPI
+- 📚 Currently taking an **Electrical & Computer Engineering** course through DPI
 - ⚙️ Working toward a degree in **Mechanical Engineering**
 - 🧠 Values I code (and live) by: **Hard work.
 Honesty.
 Intelligence.**